reybre/AI-Morty/README.md

 ######the program to end all programs

 ##11/12: version 0.6.2
-1. Packaged executable file in dist folder!
-This will be continued for releases in future
+1. Packaged executable file! run start.exe This will be continued for releases in future
 2. bug fix for weather function.
 Still a little buggy
 3. changed cat reward from ascii art to .jpg with system command (only for windows)